Seanl80/Who-wants-to-be-a-Billionaire/README.md

 - After creating my home page then adding in the animation I noticed the animation had pushed my home page below the animation.
 I had created the animation using a full screen viewport.
 This was overcome by adding a `display: none;` to my start screen home page and adding a event listener to when the animation ended.
 - I added the video graphic to my start screen which went fine but on my win page when the video graphic was added it was the only thing I could see when the page loaded.
 I overcame this by creating seperate html pages.
+- HOWEVER after I had added my sound effects to my buttons and win, lose page loads I could not control the sounds on different pages.
+So I had to recombine the win, lose pages with the index.html and use `display: none;` again.
+Then through my checkAnswer functions and loadQuestion functions I tried adding the page loads and sound effects.
+I found I could gain more control of them and was able to turn the sounds off or on together through one button click.
 - After adding in my green/red colours to my answer buttons I felt it moved too fast as at this point I was considering adding in a sound for correct/incorrect answers, for this I added a `setTimeout(loadNextQuestion, 1000);` to my functions to decide if the answer was right or wrong.
 - On my money counter it was jumping from 0, 1, 10, 20, 210, 2100 etc whereas I wanted it to increase in powers of 10.
 This was what I first used
 `function updateMoneyCount() {